Mindfulness Initiative Advisory Board

 Tom came to the Crim in late 2009 after a thirty year career as an elementary school teacher.
 His diverse sports background, which included track, baseball, ultra-marathoning, martial arts, and coaching; combined with his classroom experience, created a perfect fit at an educational fitness foundation such as the Crim.
 He serves as program manager.
 Tom has trained and studied mindfulness techniques with Thich Nhat Hanh, Mindful Schools, the Holistic Life Foundation, Mindful Education Institute, and the world-renowned University of Massachusetts Mindfulness Based Stress Reduction Program.
 He is a nationally certified yoga teacher (RYT) and is trained in multiple styles including working with children (Yoga Ed. and ChildLight Yoga).
 Tom was born in Cleveland, Ohio and is a graduate of the University of Michigan.
 He currently lives in Fenton with his wife Susan and Oliver their cat.

-Canisha graduated from the University of Michigan- Flint with a Bachelor of Science in Health Education with particular interest in health disparities in minority and low-income populations.
-While interning for a non-profit organization that focused on preventing intergenerational incarceration for at-risk families, she was introduced to Mindfulness and began incorporating Mindfulness in her everyday life.
-In 2017, Canisha began coaching for a Crim Youth Summer Running Club where she learned more about the Crim Mindfulness Initiative, and was eager to support it.
-Canisha is a graduate of Flint Community Schools and is excited to join the Crim Mindfulness team to promote Mindfulness to Flint area teachers and students.
-Outside of work, Canisha has 3 children that keep her active and culturally aware of all things youth related.
+Canisha graduated from the University of Michigan- Flint with a Bachelor of Science in Health Education with a particular interest in health disparities in minority and low-income populations.
+While interning for a non-profit organization that focused on preventing intergenerational incarceration for at-risk families, she was introduced to the concept of Mindfulness and began incorporating Mindfulness into her everyday life.
+Canisha is a product of Flint Community Schools, and graduate of Flint Southwestern Academy High School.
+She is a Mindfulness Educator, meditation facilitator & yoga instructor.
+Canisha is a 200-hour RYT certified yoga instructor and Yoga Ed. graduate.
+She is also certified as a Health Education Specialist (CHES) through the National Commission for Health Education Credentialing, Inc. Outside of work, Canisha loves spending time with her husband and 4 children that keep her active and culturally aware of all things youth-related.

 Mindfulness Educator– Elizabeth Wise